 - 1. Access to Student Organization Funding (SOF) Grants which aid in operation, programming, and travel expenses of your organization - 2.
 The ability to use the University's name in the title of the organization - 3.
 The ability to use the University's logo on promotional and other materials - 4.
 The ability to use the University's tax id number for the purposes of proving tax exempt status - 5.
 The ability to request permission to host a raffle on campus - 6.
 The use of University facilities and space at no charge - 7.
-Access to LED Messaging Board, ThunderWolves' Howl, and Community Calendar - 8.
-Access to information regarding University awards and nomination processes for organizations and individual members - 9.
-Free use of basic office supplies from SEAL such as file folders, pens, stapler, etc. - 10.
-25 free black and white photocopies per event - 11.
-Travel eligibility - 12.
-The privilege to conduct fundraising activities - 13.
-Eligibility for PackLink page - 14.
-Access to a Student Org University 900 Account - 15.
-Receive a 10% discount off selected catering through Chartwells Catering Services - 16.
-Use of SOLAR Room
+Access to information regarding University awards and nomination processes for organizations and individual members - 8.
+Free use of basic office supplies from SEAL such as file folders, pens, stapler, etc. - 9.
+Free use printer machine. - 10.
+The privilege to conduct fundraising activities. - 11.
+Eligibility for Lighting Link page - 12.
+Access to a Student Org University 900 Account